 In some cases the way that the Observation.code and Observation.value attributes are populated and interpreted has led to extensive discussions which are summarized below.

 A clinical record consists of statements related directly or indirectly to the health of a patient.
 Some statements relate to actions taken or requested as part of the provision of care.
 These actions may include procedures, investigations, referrals, encounters, supply and administration of medication.
-In the case of these statements, SNOMED CT expressions representing [ <<71388002 | procedure ] concepts provide appropriate content for the Observation.code attribute of the relevant Observation class specialization.
+In the case of these statements, SNOMED CT expressions representing [ <<71388002 | procedure |] concepts provide appropriate content for the Observation.code attribute of the relevant Observation class specialization.

 Other statements in a clinical record relate to information found or derived in a variety of ways during the delivery of care.
 These statements can be referred to as “statements about clinical findings”.
 The way in which “statements about clinical findings” are represented has been a source of considerable discussion within HL7.
 This discussion focuses on the way in which the coded representation of such statements is expressed in the Observation.code and Observation.value attributes of the Observation class.